MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 1. The search job creates a new table with your results as soon as they arrive.
 The results can be consulted from the *Saved Searches* tab.

 1. Close the *Logs* window by selecting the **X** in the top-right of the window and select **OK** to discard the changes.

 1. Select the **Restoration** tab from the command bar and then the **Restore** button.

 1. Under *Select a table to restore*, search for and select **SecurityEvent**.

-1. Review the options available and then select the **Restore** button.
+1. Review the options available and then select the **Cancel** button.

-1. The restore job will run for a couple of minutes and your data will be available in a new table.
+    >**Note:** If you were running the job, the restore would run for a couple of minutes and your data would be available in a new table.

-    >**Important:** The restore jobs should be used to recover Archive data, not interactive logs.

 ## Proceed to Exercise 2